Tips for Taps Blog

 Post treatment can include an additional GAC filter to remove any last organic contaminants that still remain, remineralization/alkaline treatment, or UV treatment for bacteria.

-What Does Reverse Osmosis Remove from My Drinking Water?
+What Does Reverse Osmosis Remove From Drinking Water?

 RO can treat inorganic contaminants such as (but not limited to):

-However, because all RO systems also contain carbon and sediment pre-filters, they can also filter some pesticides, algae, some bacteria & viruses, and other organic contaminants.
-(For a full list of RO treated contaminants click here).
+However, because all RO systems also contain carbon and sediment pre-filters, they can also filter some pesticides, algae, some bacteria and viruses, and other organic contaminants.

 Though some of these small particles may be caught by the carbon pre-filters, it is not guaranteed.